-Section 8: Travel/Transportation
+SECTION 8: Travel/Transportation

 Consistent with the Board's Student Travel Policy, staff members are strongly discouraged from transporting a student in the staff members' private vehicle(s) under any circumstances.
 However, staff members may transport a student with the written consent of both the principal and parent/guardian of the student.
-Written consent from the parent/guardian must be given in advance of the trip on the attached Form A. If the principal gives consent to a staff member to transport a student in a private vehicle, the principal must maintain a copy of the staff member's driver's license and insurance documentation.
+Written consent from the parent/guardian must be given in advance of the trip on the attached Appendix A, containing the CPS Written Consent Form for the Private Transportation of a Student.
+If the principal gives consent to a staff member to transport a student in a private vehicle, the principal must maintain a copy of the staff member's driver's license and insurance documentation.